SIMTEC’s highly productive LSR technology coupled with LSR’s material properties are a perfect fit for the challenges of the automotive industry.

 3. Two-Shot Connectors with Peripheral Seals

 Using self-adhesive LSR with glass-filled plastic materials, the LSR peripheral seal resides on the connector.
-Using a 2-shot tooling strategy, SIMTEC’s consistent-quality LSR peripheral seals are precision molded (i.e. tight tolerance of 0.1 mm) using fully-automated, advanced technology and years of experience in true 2-shot LSR molding.
+Using a 2-shot tooling strategy, SIMTEC’s consistent-quality LSR peripheral seals are precision molded (i.e. tight tolerance of 0.1 mm) using fully-automated, advanced technology and years of experience in 2-shot LSR molding.
 As with all 2-shot sealed connectors, the 2-shot, 2-component integration prevents seal rollover and displacement during customer assembly or in the final product, and eliminates the need for secondary operations.

 4. Mat Seals